ucsb-cs16/w19/_lectures/lect10.md

 [https://github.com/ucsb-cs16-s18-mirza/cs16-s18-lectures/tree/master/lec-10](https://github.com/ucsb-cs16-s18-mirza/cs16-s18-lectures/tree/master/lec-10)

 ## Pointers and structs
-* Declaring structs
+* Defining your own data types using structs
 * Different ways of accessing member variables of a structs
 * Pointers to structs, why and when to use them?
 * Passing structs to functions by value, by reference and by address
-* Pointer pitfalls

 ## C++ References